POLITIQUE DE CONFIDENTIALITÉ

 - In accordance with Article 7 paragraph 3 GDPR, you can revoke consents granted with future effect and object at any time to future processing of the data concerning you in accordance with Article 21 GDPR.

-On the basis of our legitimate interests (operation, improvement of our pages, analysis), we use the following connections to social networks, so-called social plugins (hereinafter "plugins"),in the sense of Art.
+On the basis of our legitimate interests (operation, improvement of our pages, analysis), we use the following connections to social networks, so-called social plugins (hereinafter "plugins") and so-called tracking pixels,in the sense of Art.
 6 para.
 1 lit. f.
 GDPR .

 In addition, we are features in social networks and platforms with our own pages, where we offer information on our company and contact information.
 When we collect data, this is done to response to inquiries and for further correspondence with users and customers.
 The processing is based on Article 6(1)(a) and (b) GDPR.
 Please note the Terms and Conditions and the data guidelines of the respective networks and platforms when accessing them.
 Operator.